goktug7913/ESP_Pilot/README.md

 - MPU6050 based IMU's

 # Future plans
-- Migration to ESP-IDF from Arduino framework.
-I'm planning to migrate to ESP-IDF because it's more powerful and it has more features.
-I'm also planning to use FreeRTOS for multithreading.
+- AP mode and web configurator
+- Multithreading
 - Custom MPU6050 driver.
 Currently MPU6050_Light is used, but I'm not comfortable with it.
 I'm planning to write my own driver which will be more configurable and use quaternions instead of Euler angles.
-- AP mode and web configurator
-- Bluetooth configurator (I don't see a benefit of this, but I might add it)
 - Autoland and minimum altitude protection support (I'm planning to use ultrasonic sensor for this)
 - Altitude measurement without GPS using barometer.
 - RC receiver support (SBUS, PPM, etc.)